spliffli/news-trading-analyzer/docs/weekly-schedules/week-16-schedule.md

 --------

-#### For events which are at the same time, it's only possible to trade one of them, so in those cases the ones with the highest c_3 scores were chosen which works out to 5 events to trade.
+#### For events which are at the same time, it's only possible to trade one of them, so in those cases the ones with the highest c_3 scores were chosen.

 --------